 Monte Nido’s treatment approach focuses on interpersonal relationships as the core to healing.
 Through highly individualized and informed care, clients of all genders work towards restoration of physiological and nutritional balance, implementation of healthy eating and exercise routines, elimination of destructive behaviors, and development of motivation and treatment engagement.
-Our objective is to help each client achieve a clear understanding of their eating disorder and its effect on their life, as well as gain understanding of what is necessary for their recovery.
-At Monte Nido, adults and adolescents of all genders can receive treatment at one of Monte Nido’s Joint-Commission accredited residential or day treatment programs for the following types of eating disorders:
+Our objective is to help each client achieve a clear understanding of their eating disorder and its effect on their life, as well as gain an understanding of what is necessary for recovery.
+At Monte Nido, adults and adolescents of all genders can receive treatment at one of Monte Nido’s Joint-Commission accredited residential, day, or virtual treatment programs for the following types of eating disorders:

 Get The Help You Deserve

 Submissions are confidential.
 We will call you soon.

 Frequently asked questions and answers if you or someone you know is presenting with an eating disorder or related symptoms are offered below:

 Refusal to maintain body weight at or above a minimally normal weight for age and height (e.g., weight loss leading to maintenance of body weight less than 85% of that expected, or failure to make expected weight gain during period of growth leading to body weight less than 85% of that expected).